dwbutler/logstash-logger/README.md

 Verified to work with:

-* MRI Ruby 2.3 - 2.5
+* MRI Ruby 3.2, 3.3, 3.4, 4.0
-* JRuby 9.x
+* JRuby 9.x (when compatible with Ruby 3.2+)

-Ruby versions < 2.2 are EOL'ed and no longer supported.
+Ruby versions < 3.2 are EOL'ed and no longer supported.

 ## What type of logger should I use?